slide-rs/pulse/Readme.md

 Imagine you are building a fancy high performance channel for sending data between two threads.
 At some point, your are going to need to figure out a way to wait on the queue for new data to become available.
 Spinning on a `try_recv` sucks, and some people like their phones to have more than 30 minutes of battery.
 We need to implement `recv`.

 There are a few ways to do this, you could use a condition variable + mutex.
 So you lock your channel, check to see if there is data, then wait on the condition variable if there is nothing to read.
-If you wanted to do this without locking, you may even use a Semaphore.
+If you wanted to do this without locking, you could use a Semaphore.
 Just do a `acquire()` on the semaphore, and if it ever returns you know there is data waiting to be read.
 As a bonus, it lets multiple threads wait on the same channel.
 Which is neat.

 So you are all happy, your benchmarks are good.
 Then someone, posts a issue asking if there is a way to wait on two channels.
 Hmm, this is not a trivial problem.
 A semaphore does not offer an api that would let you `acquire()` on more than one Semaphore at a time.
 Condition variables don’t either :(